These are the questions that we are asked most often:What is a Community Shop?

 Currently 96% of all community shops succeed.
 But, if this shop did not work, the wooden building could be removed and the Middle Orchard site restored to its previous state.How will the ownership work?

-The shop will be owned by an I&PS (Industrial and provident Society for the benefit of the community) ie owned by you.
+The shop is owned by an I&PS (Industrial and provident Society for the benefit of the community) ie owned by you.
 Anyone in the village can buy shares and become a member.
 It’s one person one vote, no matter how many shares you have.When will you open?

 All members of the community (anyone with a connection to Bledington) over the age of 16 can become a member of Bledington Community Shop Ltd (BCS) at a cost of GBP1 a share. ie in a household of two adults, both can be members at a cost of GBP1 each.
 Download your membership hereWhat is the Management Committee?